 located within the Dry River Wilderness; several backcountry campsites are available if you want to camp; some of these campsites are very close to the falls

-Emerald Pool & the Baldfaces 9.8 mile
+Emerald Pool & the Baldfaces rating 9.8 mile

 loop